ptoinc/adp-connection-NET/README.md

 The ADP Client Connection Library is intended to simplify and aid the process of authenticating, authorizing and connecting to the ADP Marketplace API Gateway.
 The Library includes a sample application that can be run out-of-the-box to connect to the ADP Marketplace API **test** gateway.

-There are two ways of installing and using this library:

-  - Clone the repo from Github: This allows you to access the raw source code of the library as well as provides the ability to run the sample application and view the Library documentation
+Clone the repo from Github: This allows you to access the raw source code of the library as well as provides the ability to run the sample application and view the Library documentation
-  - Search & Add the library as a NuGet library package to your Visual Studio solution.
-This is the recommended method when you are ready to develop amazing Apps for the ADP Marketplace store.

 ### Version
 (Beta) 1.0.0